 Cons

-When it comes to the best sleeping bags out there, the REI Siesta Hooded 20 takes the top spot.
-It represents what we love about a quality camping sleeping bag: outstanding warmth, a spacious and comfy interior, stellar durability, and all for a value price.
+When it comes to the best camping sleeping bags out there, the REI Siesta Hooded 20 is our number one pick for 2025.
+It represents what we love about a quality camping sleeping bag: outstanding warmth, a spacious and comfy interior, competitive features, and stellar durability – all for a value price.

 Pros